0xadri/notes-js/__intrvw_qs_09_patterns_n_archi_js_react.md

 -------------------------------------------------------

-# What's The Architect Mindset?
+## What is "The Architect Mindset"?

 Think in **trade-offs** - BALANCE - developers know the benefits of everything, but architects always think in terms of trade-offs.